michael-sumner/go-make-things/content/notes/tree-water.md

 I want to show you how you can build your own automatic tree watering device for about $25.

+And the best part: it has no motorized parts or anything.
+Its powered by simple physics.

 ## What you'll need

 - 10 feet of clear vinyl tubing ([like this](https://www.lowes.com/pd/EASTMAN-5-8-in-x-10-ft-PVC-Clear-Vinyl-Tubing/1000180551))